3 generations, 1 great vacation

 In setting a budget for your trip, bear in mind that there are ways to avoid overspending.
 “First, determine your destination and create a list of what’s important for you to do there,” suggests Brian Shambo, a Merrill Lynch Wealth Management advisor who speaks with many of his clients about their travel plans.
 “Then weigh your travel options and cut back on the less important things.”
 One tip for keeping costs down is to look for alternatives to hotels and for nontraditional means of transportation.
 “For example, home-sharing apps might help reduce costs that would otherwise be spent on a hotel room.
 Also, using a ride-sharing service may cost significantly less than renting a car.
 The digital age makes customizing a trip to fit specific needs easier than ever before,” he says.

 “Should individual families be responsible for their own airfare?
 Who pays for meals?
 Theme park passes?
 A lack of clarity about these details can undermine the sense of family unity.”

 “Are you responsible for all of the travel and lodging?
 Should individual families be responsible for their own airfare?
 Who pays for meals?
 Lift tickets?
 Theme park passes?
-A lack of clarity about these details can undermine the sense of family unity that a multigenerational trip is intended to create,” says Matthew Wesley, managing director of the Merrill Center for Family Wealth™.
+A lack of clarity about these details can undermine the sense of family unity that a multigenerational trip is intended to create,” says Matthew Wesley, a managing director in the Merrill Center for Family Wealth™.
 “If your entourage is sizable, it’s essential to determine financial responsibilities upfront.”
 Wesley recommends sending each adult a detailed email spelling out the costs each family member will cover.

-Remember that the recipe for the perfect multigenerational vacation is entirely dependent on your family’s taste for adventure, financial wherewithal and collective personality.
+The recipe for the perfect multigenerational vacation is entirely dependent on your family’s taste for adventure, financial wherewithal and collective personality.
 And remember, although where you travel can help set the tone for your trip, what’s most important is that you’re doing it together.